JeffHing/angular-cabinet/README.md

-The easist way to understand how cabinetDirective works is to walk through a quick example of creating a "tabs" directive which allows the user to select from a horizontal list of tabs to show the content associated with the tab.
+The easist way to understand how cabinetDirective works is to walk through a quick example of creating a "tabs" directive which allows the user to select from a horizontal list of tabs to show the content associated with each tab.

-### Add the Directive
+### 1. Add the Directives

-Add a cabinetDirective to an Angular module, but rename the directive to use tab names:
+Add the cabinet directives to an Angular module.
+When adding the directives, you typically want to rename the directives to reflect the purpose of the user interface component.
+In this case, the directive names are renamed to use tab names:

 ```javascript
 cabinetDirective('app', {